-The presence of bedrock sills and banks is an additional geologic unit equally important in characterizing geology for stream corridor management.
+The presence of bedrock sills and banks is an additional geologic unit equally important in characterizing geology for stream corridor management (Photo 2.5.8).
 These hydraulic controls can represent natural limits to changes in the stream channel system caused by incision or lateral migration.
-Examples include the falls in the headwater reaches, and occasional bedrock stream banks and sills along the Upper Schoharie Creek/East Kill (Photo 2.5.9).
+An example is the occasional bedrock stream banks along the course of the Manor Kill, and the large amount of bedrock as the stream falls into the reservoir.